Selling your house fast

-How to sell your home fast
+How to sell your house fast for more money

-Sell to an iBuyer
+- Selling to an iBuyer

 With an iBuyer, you might not get as high of a price as you would with a traditional listing, especially if there are competing offers.
 But the process is usually smooth and fast.
 Selling with to an iBuyer can take as little as a few weeks, start to finish.

 As for net proceeds: You’ll make probably make more on the sale of your home with an iBuyer than you would with one of the local home-flipping firms.
 Again, you won’t have any real estate agent commissions to pay.
 However, iBuyers typically assess service fees between 6 and 8 percent of the purchase price, and may deduct the cost of repairs that are needed from the offer amount.